TIBHannover/oersi-setup/doc/WEBANALYTICS.md

 ## Requirements

-Already covered by the other rolls in oersi: Installation of MariaDB and Nginx.
+Already covered by the other roles in oersi: Installation of MariaDB and Nginx.

 ## Configuration